 Note: Above is just a sample site registration fees, these charges may vary if the government changes the Stamp duty rates.

-Stamp duty payment collected while Registering a Site
+Stamp duty payment collected while Registering a Site:

-It can be paid by purchasing stamps from the vendors or from the treasury.
+It can be paid by purchasing stamps from the vendors or the treasury.
 If you are purchasing from a vendor, you should ensure that you are purchasing from an authorized vendor.

-Service tax and VAT
+Service tax and VAT:

-There will not be any service tax as long as no construction takes place in the site.
+There will not be any service tax as long as no construction takes place on the site.
 Similarly, no VAT is applicable when you go for the purchase of an empty site.

-In the case of composite value, the land value as well as the value of the building will also be added.
-The government will increase the guidance value so that the income generation potential for the government will also increase.
+In the case of composite value, the land value and the value of the building will also be added.
+The government will increase the guidance value so that the government’s income generation potential will also increase.
 Thus, the guidance value will have its impact on property investment.

-The guidance value is very high in some areas such as Jayanagar 4th Block to 9th Main Road and 11th Main Road, MG Road to Brigade road, church road, Commercial Street, Ali Askar road to central revenue building, Raj Bhavan road, RM vilas, sadasivanagar and Sadashivanagar Sanky Road.
+The guidance value is very high in some areas such as Jayanagar 4th Block to 9th Main Road and 11th Main Road, MG Road to Brigade road, church road, Commercial Street, Ali Askar road to central revenue building, Raj Bhavan Road, RM vilas, sadasivanagar, and Sadashivanagar Sanky Road.